learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 ## Conclusion

+With CORS enabled and your resources configured, you should be able to now run `rails server`, start up your API and begin sending requests to it.

-With that, you have all that you need to get an API-only Rails build into development.
-If you can think of something that can be turned into an API, you now the power to one up in short order.
+You have all that you need to get your own API-only Rails builds into development.
+If you can think of something that can be turned into an API, you now the power to spin one up in short order.

-Now that we know how to create APIs, we will take a closer look at shaping them.
+With the ability to create APIs, we will take a closer look at shaping them.

 ## Resources